 - Fleeing or running away from a law enforcement officer

-- Driving without a legitimate license
+- Driving without a valid driving license

 - Driving with a license that has been suspended or revoked

-- Driving under the effect of alcohol or drugs (can also be charged as a felony
+- Driving under the effect of alcohol or drugs (can also be charged as a felony)

 - If you're charged with a DUI, please see our page dedicated mainly to these varieties of crimes.